Abu Salim prison: Legal proceedings

 As of 2012, a number of guards and senior Gaddafi-era officials were detained and were under investigation by the military prosecutor for the 1996 prison massacre.
-On May 2, 2021 the Supreme Court of Libya ruled that the Abu Salim prison massacre was a genocide, and the Libyan government must address the matter via transitional justice.
+On May 2, 2021, the Supreme Court of Libya ruled that the Abu Salim prison massacre was a genocide, and that the Libyan government must address the matter via transitional justice.
 The ruling overturned an earlier ruling of the TripolI Appeals Court and the case was returned to the lower court.
 The Libyan NGO Human Rights Solidarity said in the context of the ruling that the release of suspected massacre perpetrators "does not achieve national reconciliation, but rather is consolidating a misguided culture that encourages impunity".

+In popular culture

+The prison massacre was featured in the 2019 short film Prisoner and Jailer, which depicts the relationship between a key official in the former regime and an official in the post-war government.